If you’ve never run a game-based training program before, it can feel intimidating.

 The first thing you need to know is what you want to achieve.

-You need to know what your learning objectives are before you start designing.
-And you need to be able to clearly communicate those objectives to the rest of your design team.
+You need to know what your learning objectives are before you start writing.

 Step 2: Get to Know Your Audience